 Whether you’re planning to stop in Green Bluff and pick seasonal produce or enjoy a beer at Big Barn, a drive around this community of small family farms is the perfect day trip.
 While fall is the peak season for Green Bluff, there’s still plenty to experience during the spring and summer.
 From wine and mead tasting to U-pick flowers, cherries, peaches, strawberries, apples, and more, you won’t be short on activities regardless of the season.

 When you come to Spokane, come hungry.
-This foodie paradise is making a name for itself in the national food scene thanks to local chefs dedicated to the culinary craft.
-Since Spokane County is home to thousands of farms, there’s no shortage of restaurants focusing on fresh, farm-to-table efforts.
+This foodie paradise is making a name for itself in the national food scene thanks to dedicated local chefs.
+Since Spokane County is home to thousands of farms, there’s no shortage of restaurants focusing on fresh, farm-to-table fare.
+In addition to excellent dining, Spokane is known as one of the best cities in the U.S. for beer and wine connoisseurs.
+Here are just a few dining options to check out on your next visit.

 Cochinito Taqueria